Skip to main content

 Online forms concerning Regulation No.2020/1783

-Regulation (EU) Link opens in new window2020/1783 on cooperation between the courts of the Member States in the taking of evidence in civil or commercial matters (taking of evidence)(recast) seeks to improve, simplify and accelerate cooperation between courts in the taking of evidence.
-The Regulation replaced Council Regulation (EC) No Link opens in new window1206/2001 as of 1 July 2022.
+Regulation (EU) 2020/1783 on cooperation between the courts of the Member States in the taking of evidence in civil or commercial matters (taking of evidence)(recast) seeks to improve, simplify and accelerate cooperation between courts in the taking of evidence.
+The Regulation replaced Council Regulation (EC) No 1206/2001 as of 1 July 2022.

 The Regulation applies between all Member States of the European Union with the exception of Denmark.
 Between Denmark and the other Member States the Convention on the Taking of Evidence Abroad in Civil or Commercial Matters of 1970 applies.